 Section 3 discusses the market for used books.
-Match quality is obviously very important in this market - most people have zero interest in owning most of the millions of books in this world - and the market has been dramatically affected by the Internet.
+Match quality is obviously very important in this market - most people have zero interest in owning most of the millions of books in this world - and the market has been dramatically affected by the internet.
 We think that the market is of interest in its own right in part because Amazon plays a major role.
-An additional strong motivation for studying the market is that several features make it a natural setting for a general empirical study of match-quality markets: the fact that books have ISBN numbers makes it easy identify each offered item as one of a well-defined set of "products"; it is feasible to collect the prices at which thousands of merchants offer (or do not offer) any particular product; and there is natural variation both across titles and within-titles over time that one can examine to gain insights on models and their applicability.
+An additional strong motivation for studying the market is that several features make it a natural setting for a general empirical study of match-quality markets: the fact that books have ISBN numbers makes it easy to identify each offered item as one of a well-defined set of "products"; it is feasible to collect the prices at which thousands of merchants offer (or do not offer) any particular product; and there is natural variation both across titles and within-titles over time that one can examine to gain insights on models and their applicability.
 In particular, we highlight four sets of more nuanced predictions of the theory that one can examine in the used books context.

 Section 4 discusses our dataset.
 We began by visiting several physical used book stores to construct a pseudo-random sample of books intended to be representative of what those stores were offering in 2009, with one group oversampled, as we will describe later.
-Shortly thereafter, we collected data on the prices at which a large number of online bookstores were offering the same titles by scraping data from a website, AbeBooks.com, which aggregated listing from thousands of Internet bookstores.
+Shortly thereafter, we collected data on the prices at which a large number of online bookstores were offering the same titles.
+The online stores will be heterogeneous in terms of how well known and visible they are, but have in common that among the (presumably many) ways in which they try to reach customers is to list their books on the website from which we scraped our data, AbeBooks.com.
 At that time, Amazon had recently acquired AbeBooks, but the site was still operating independently.
 Amazon subsequently launched a program to have AbeBooks' listings appear under the "buy used" link on Amazon's site, which presumably increased the number of well-informed consumers in the market.
 Motivated by this change we collected listing prices for the same set of titles in November of 2012.
 And we collected listings again two months later so that we could get a proxy for sales by looking for listings that sellers removed over the Christmas season.
 Combining data from our various collection efforts, we can make several types of comparisons: within-title online versus offline prices in 2009; within-title 2009 versus 2012 online price distributions; within-time comparisons of price distributions for different types of books; and analyses of demand.